 The history of the Trail

-Kirkstall Art Trail had its humble beginnings in 2015.
-Launched in the summer, held over one day, on the Saturday.
-The Trail hosted more than 40 artists at 22 venues across Kirkstall.
-There were an estimated 500 people visiting on the day.
+Kirkstall Art Trail had its humble beginnings in 2015, launched in the summer on Saturday 18 July.
+The event hosted over 40 artists at 22 Kirkstall venues, with an estimated 500 people visiting on the day.
 The Trail grew in size over the next few years.
-It extended to include the Sunday, allowing visitors to fit more in over the whole weekend.
+Soon extending to include the Sunday, allowing visitors to fit more in over the whole weekend.

 Kirkstall Art Trail began to see more venues, artists, workshops and visitors.
 It continued to be a big part of the Leeds creative calendar until 2019.
 The Covid pandemic forced a break on activities from 2020 until 2022.
 In 2023, the trail relaunched, welcoming over 1,400 visitors to Kirkstall.
+In 2024, over 100 artists took part, hosted across 40 venues.
 It is once again establishing its yearly creative mark on Kirkstall.
 And as a wider cultural highlight within Leeds and Yorkshire beyond.

 About the Kirkstall Art Trail Committee